Construction Bonds Guide

 It based on your business financials, industry experience and credit strength.
 If you have good credit, but do not have strong financials or industry experience, you will likely only qualify for a smaller bond line of about $300,000 and under.
 If you have good credit, strong CPA business financials and experience in the construction industry, you can get approved for a larger bond line of around $350,000+.

-The bond company will pay the claim at first, but you will have to to pay them back.
+The bond company will pay the claim at first, but you will have to pay them back.
 Avoid bond claims by completing jobs in full and according to the contracts.
 Find out how we can save you money on claims if they occur.

 "The guys and gals at JW Surety came through for me!
 When I told them how urgent my request was, they pulled out all the stops and got it done in record time - amazing!"